Ember.js Security Policy

 - Post on the Ember.js discussion forums or ask in #emberjs.

-Please note that the discussion forums and #emberjs IRC channel are public areas.
+Please note that the discussion forums and emberjs discord server are public areas.
 When escalating in these venues, please do not discuss your issue.
 Simply say that you’re trying to get a hold of someone from the security team.

 Ember.js has a 5 step disclosure policy.